zunimalik777/DeepLearning-Analysis/README.md

-# Natural Language Processing using Deep learning
+# A Deep Learning Approaches Analysis on Question Classification Task Based on Word2vec Techniques